wuhongyi/PKUXIADAQ/README/en/source/README.rst

 - If you have any comments or suggestions for this project(function addition or improvement), please send an email to Hongyi Wu(wuhongyi@qq.com).
 - We will improve the Chinese/English manuals of the software as soon as possible.
-Currently, we mainly explain the use of the software through our demonstration.

 ----